Robert C. Sprague: Family and philanthropy

 Robert C. Sprague was the driving force behind the annual Williamstown Theatre Festival.
 Aside from business and family, theater arts was his greatest love.
 In the 1940s he (as Sprague Electric) sponsored a symphony orchestra which later became the Berkshire Symphony Orchestra at Williams College.

-In addition his favorite sport was skiing.
+His favorite sport was skiing.
 He was the author of two books ("Sprague Electric" of North Adams: a pioneer in electronics in New England, Newcomen Publishing (1958) and Parallel Skiing for Weekend Skiers, self-published (1970).
 Robert and his wife Florence Antoinette van Zelm had two children, Robert C. Sprague Jr and (Dr.) John L. Sprague.
 John L. Sprague was head of Sprague Electric from 1981 until its closing in 1993.
 Robert C. Sprague died at home in Williamstown, Mass on September 27, 1991.